francoismichel/ssh3-spec/draft-michel-ssh3.md

 Authorization of the CONNECT request is done using HTTP Authorization as defined in {{HTTP-SEMANTICS}}, with no restriction on the authentication scheme used.
 If no authentication scheme is provided or if the authentication scheme is not supported by the server, the server SHOULD respond with a 401 (Unauthorized) response message.
 Once the user authentication is successful, the SSH3 server can process the request and start the conversation.
-This section provides example user authorization mechanisms.
-Other mechanisms may be proposed in the future.
+This section only provides example user authorization mechanisms.
+Other mechanisms may be proposed in the future in separate documents.
+The two first examples are implemented by our current prototype.
+The third example leverages the Signature authentication scheme {{HTTP-SIGNATURE}} and will be preferred for public key authentication in future versions of our prototype.

 ### Example: password authentication using HTTP Basic Authentication

 Password-based authentication is performed using the HTTP Basic authentication scheme {{HTTP-BASIC}}.
+The user-id part of the `<credentials>` in the Authorization header MUST be equivalent to the `username` variable in the request URI defined in {{establishing}}.

 ~~~~
   Client